roytang/blog/content/quotes/tic.md

 ### 865

-<hunter> ah well, it's a problem that even if may cute girl, idk how to determine if she is age-appropriate
+&lt;hunter&gt; ah well, it's a problem that even if may cute girl, idk how to determine if she is age-appropriate

-<hunter> age-appropriateness is more important
+&lt;hunter&gt; age-appropriateness is more important

 ---